wph6/wph6.github.io/_pages/about.md

 # Education

-- **University of Chinese Academy of Sciences (UCAS)**, M.S. in Pattern Recognition and Intelligent Systems, Institute of Automation, Chinese Academy of Sciences (CASIA), 2023-2026 (expected).
-GPA: 3.86 / 4.0.
+- **University of Chinese Academy of Sciences (UCAS)**, M.S. in Pattern Recognition and Intelligent Systems, Institute of Automation, Chinese Academy of Sciences (CASIA), 2023-2026.
 - **Tianjin University**, B.E. in Measurement and Control Technology and Instrumentation, 2019-2023.
-Honors include National First Prize in the National Undergraduate Electronic Design Contest, Ji'an First-Class Scholarship, Tianjin University Outstanding Student, Academic Progress Award, and Science and Technology Innovation Award.

 <!--
 # 🎖 Honors and Awards